Email Flows – All You Need to Know to SKYROCKET Your Revenue “While You Sleep“

 No results?
 Test!

 If a flow or certain emails inside the flow are NOT performing well, you need to do something about it.
 In such cases, you want to launch a test in the email with a variable that might improve the results.
-Look at the metrics of the email/s that’s/re not doing well and think what you need to change to improve that.
+Look at the metrics of the email/s that are/are not doing well and think about what you need to change to improve that.

 Low open rate?
 Consider testing a different subject line or time delay before the email, or are you using spam words because of which the email could be going to spam or promotions?

 Low click rate?
 Test a new template element (different type of copy/different banner/layout/formatting, buttons, etc.) or a whole new theme for the email.